-(Added by Ordinance No. 172431; amended by Ordinance No.173976, effective January 1, 2000.)
-The Master Permit/Facilities Permit program is a special inspection program authorized under Oregon Revised Statute 455.190.
+(Added by Ordinance No. 172431; amended by Ordinance Nos.
+173976 and 187432, effective December 4, 2015.)
+The Master Permit/Facility Permit program is a special inspection program authorized under Oregon Revised Statute 455.154.
 This program is available to commercial/industrial building owners and building management companies to streamline the approval of maintenance/repair and tenant improvement work on their private facilities.

-27.03.035 Commercial and Industrial Minor Mechanical Labels.
+27.03.035 Minor Mechanical Labels.

-(Added by Ordinance No. 171774, effective November 19, 1997.)
+(Added by Ordinance No. 171774; amended by Ordinance No. 187432, effective December 4, 2015.)

-A. General.
-Oregon Revised Statutes Chapter 455.190 establishes special alternative inspections programs for commercial and industrial installations for other than new construction.
+- A. General.
+Oregon Revised Statutes Chapters 455.154 and 455.155 establishes special alternative inspections programs for other than new construction.
 One of these programs is the Minor Label Program.
-Implementation rules are found in Oregon Administrative Rules 918-100-000 through 918-100-060.
-The Bureau will operate the Minor Mechanical Label

-Program in accordance with the Oregon Administrative Rules.
+Implementation rules are found in Oregon Administrative Rules 918-100-0000 through 918-100-0600.
+The Bureau will operate the Minor Mechanical Label Program in accordance with the Oregon Administrative Rules.
 The Minor Mechanical Label Program utilizes minor labels in lieu of regular building permits.
-Random inspections are made to ensure compliance of minor work.

-- B. Requirements.
-Commercial and Industrial Minor Mechanical Labels may be used in all occupancies (including commercial, industrial, apartment and multifamily installations) except one and two family dwellings.
+Random inspections are made to ensure compliance of minor work. - B. Requirements.
+Minor Mechanical Labels may be used in all occupancies.
 Labels are sold in groups of ten.
-Labels expire six months from date of purchase and are not refundable.
 No more than one minor mechanical label may be used on any single project.
 A single project is defined as not more than one minor label used per calendar month for each address, suite or tenant space. - C. Work Allowed.
 The following work may be done under a Minor Mechanical Label: - 1.
 Moving or replacing duct work not involving fire dampers or penetrations of fire walls, fire assemblies or floors; - 2.
-Moving or replacing grills in duct work; - 3.
-Replacing existing heating, cooling and ventilation equipment (minor alteration of gas piping and venting permitted to allow for unit configuration). - D. Violations.
-It is unlawful to violate the requirements of this section.
-The Director may enforce the requirements of this Chapter by any of the remedies in Portland City Code 3.30.015. - E. Expiration.
-Minor mechanical labels expire within six months from date of purchase, and are not refundable.
+Moving grills in duct work;